Introduction

 - Authentic to the Core: Vintage Mode uses the exact same DSP code as the original PS-1A — no shortcuts, no compromises

-- True 6-Stage All-Pass Cascade: Creates 3 sweeping notches for rich, complex phasing
+- True 6-Stage All-Pass Cascade: creates 3 sweeping notches for rich, complex phasing

-- Three Speed Presets: Slow (0.5 Hz), Medium (1.0 Hz), and Fast (6.0 Hz) - matching the original
+- Three Preset Speeds: Slow (0.5 Hz), Medium (1.0 Hz), Fast (6.0 Hz) — matching the original

-- Leslie-Style Speed Ramping: Smooth acceleration and deceleration when switching speeds
+- Leslie-Style Speed Ramping: smooth acceleration and deceleration when switching speeds

-- Zero-Latency Processing: Real-time performance with no perceptible delay
+- Zero-Latency Processing: real-time performance with no perceptible delay

 - Premium DSP Quality: 64-bit coefficient calculations, DC blocking, denormal prevention